Vijayramesh26/Projects/README.md

 - Brief description
 - Live demo link (if available)

-🔗 View the portfolio Open [Firebase Console](https://console.firebase.google.com/) in Chrome [here](https://vijayramesh-portfolio.web.app/)
-📁 All project files and information are organized in the HTML file.
+🔗 View the portfolio [Open here](https://vijayramesh-portfolio.web.app/) in Chrome 📁 All project files and information are organized in the HTML file.

 Feel free to explore!